TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 .. literalinclude:: ../includes/custom.c

-Now that's quite a bit to take in at once, but hopefully bits will seem familiar from the previous chapter.
+Now that's quite a bit to take in at once, but hopefully bits will seem familiar kutoka the previous chapter.
 This file defines three things:

 #.
 What a :class:`Custom` **object** contains: this is the ``CustomObject``
    struct, which is allocated once for each :class:`Custom` instance.